 - This is a good time to start ignoring the game they’re playing – because it is a game really.
 If the person is really interested in you, whether at work or home, they’ll start making an effort with you as opposed to stringing you along.

 - If you think it would be a better approach, you might try telling them how you feel – make a time to meet with them, explain how you feel, whether it’s about your feelings for them or for the job that you’re doing, and explain the effect that their behaviour is having on you.

 - Remember that the breacrumber holds the attention and power and that it’s an unequal dynamic which isn’t helping you at all.

 - Make sure that you don’t lose respect for yourself – remember that what they’re doing is not fair or acceptable, and by having confidence in yourself, you’re no longer participating in their game.

 - Start focusing on other aspects of your life, and make sure that you direct your focus elsewhere whether that’s with new friends, new interests or studying so that you can move on to another, better job.

 I hope that you’ve found this interesting – let me know if you have any thoughts on it.

-You can read my blogs as soon as they are published (usually on Wednesdays) by pressing the ‘follow’ button and you can share them with your friends.
-You can also find me on Linked In, Instagram (samebutdifferent) and read my FB posts at Same But Different.
+You can see my blogs as soon as they are published (usually on Wednesdays) by pressing the ‘follow’ button and you can share them with your friends.
+You can also find me on LinkedIn, Instagram (samebutdifferent) and read my FB posts at Same But Different.